Zhongzhou/the-learning-plumber/_posts/2025-01-16-AI-Grading.md

 ## Should our next grader be an AI?

 Yes.
-I think so, and it is mostly not because that it is cheap.
+I think so, and it is mostly not because it is cheap, but because it provides near complete transparency in during the grading process.

 Yes, AI graders can still make all kinds of grading mistakes, it can be biased against certain types of language for forms of answering, it can overlook very creative and non-conventional answers, it will still make spontaneous mistakes despite our best effort due to the nature of generative AI.
 Yet a human grader could make ALL of those mistakes too, and in the vast majority of cases we have very little idea how frequently those grading errors are  happen on a daily basis.
 I mean, how can you ask any grader to write down their justification for every point assigned to every student, when you've just assigned to grade 100 student responses?